It’s no secret that great thoughts come to us at the most unlikely – and often least convenient – times.

 Thus, it would behoove us all to spend as much time working on our listening skills as humanly possible, right?

 This is why geniuses invented shower radios with Bluetooth.
-If you’re already listening to foreign language music, using an audio course such as Pimsleur or Glossika, or even checking out radio stations online, you can now infuse your showering experience with sounds of linguistic goodness.
+If you’re already listening to foreign language music, using an audio course such as Pimsleur, or even checking out radio stations online, you can now infuse your showering experience with sounds of linguistic goodness.

 So pick yourself up a pair of waterproof speakers that you can connect your mobile device to – via Bluetooth, no cables required – and start singing!
 In another language!